A Survey on the Evolution of Stream Processing Systems: State Management

-\stitle{System-Declared and Managed State.} In the early days of data stream management when main memory was scarce, state had a facilitating role, supporting the implementation of user-defined operators, such as CQL's join filter and sort algorithms, as employed in STREAM~\cite{arasu2004stream}.
+In the early days of data stream management when main memory was scarce, state had a facilitating role, supporting the implementation of system operators, such as CQL's join, filter, and sort as employed in STREAM~\cite{arasu2004stream}.
+We term this type of state, defined by the designers of a given system and used by the internal operators of that system, \textit{system-defined state}.
 A common term used to describe that type of state was ``synopsis''.
 Typically, users of such systems were oblivious of the underlying state and its implicit nature resembled the use of intermediate results in DBMSs.
 Systems such as STREAM, as well as Aurora Borealis \cite{ccetintemel2016aurora}, attached special synopses to a stream application's dataflow graph supporting different operators, such as a window max, a join index or input source buffers for offsets.
 A noteworthy feature in STREAM was the capability to re-use synopses compositionally to define other synopses in an application internally in the system.
 Overall, synopses have been one of the first forms of state in early stream processing systems primarily for stream processing over shared-memory.
 Several of the issues regarding state, including fault tolerance and load balancing, were already considered back then, for example in Borealis.
 Although, the lack of user-defined state limited the expressive power of that generation of systems to a subset of relational operations.
 Furthermore, the use of over-specialized data structures was somewhat oblivious to the needs of reconfiguration which requires state to be flexible and easy to partition.